jarvisteach/appJar/docs/mkdocs/docs/pythonSound.md

 * `.playSound(sound, wait=False)`
     Play the named sound file.
-    By default, the sound is played asynchronously, meaning the function will return immediately, even though the sound hasn't finished playing.
+    By default, the sound plays in the background (asynchronously), meaning the function will return immediately.
-    It is possible to override this, by setting wait to True.
-This is not recommended though, as the GUI will become unresponsive.
+    If you set `wait=True` the GUI will wait for the sound to finish - *not recommended*, as the GUI will become unresponsive.

-    If you want to call a function after a sound has finished playing, you will need to use a [thread](/pythonThreads):
+* If you want to *wait* for a sound to finish, use a [thread](/pythonThreads). **NB.** this causes a few *issues*:
+    * Threaded sounds queue up and only start when the previous threaded sound finishes.
+    * Trying to play a non-threaded sound does nothing, and returns immediately.
+    * Trying to stop a threaded sound won't work, but **WILL** cause the GUI to hang, until the sound (and any queued sounds) finishes.

 ```
+from appJar import gui

 # this function only returns once the sound finishes
 def blockingSound():
     app.playSound("sound.wav", wait=True)